ianlintner/simplesaml_php_redis_store/README.md

 What is it?
-Metadata Source Class for SimpleSamlPHP so you can back your data with a redis cache which maybe preferable if your file system is slow or you use Redis for Session Store and want consistency.
+**Metadata Source Class for SimpleSamlPHP..**

+so you can back your data with a redis cache which maybe preferable if your file system is slow or you use Redis for Session Store and want consistency.
 Since I assume redis is running in volitle mode and not persisting data on clear/reset this is backed by a FlatFile to initialize.

-Is it necessary?
-Maybe because Redis... probably but could be extended for a persistent store or dynamic runtime changes to meta data...
+**Is it necessary?** Maybe because Redis... probably but could be extended for a persistent store or dynamic runtime changes to meta data...

-How I use it:
+**How I use it:**
 1. Put in simplesaml lib/SIMPLESAML/Metadata folder
 2. Redis Config for Session Store is Required or at least Redis Connection set up you may need more options depending on how you redis.